severdia/shakespeare-obsidian/scripts_source/markdown/Henry IV, Part 2/Act 2, Scene 4.md

 ==31==Tilly-fally, Sir John, ne’er tell me; and your ancient swagger, ’a comes not in my doors.
 I was before Master Tisick, the debuty, t’ other day, and, as he said to me—’twas no longer ago than Wed’sday last, i’ good faith— “Neighbor Quickly,” says he—Master Dumbe, our minister, was by then— “Neighbor Quickly,” says he, “receive those that are civil, for,” said he, “you are in an ill name.”
 Now ’a said so, I can tell whereupon.
 “For,” says he, “you are an honest woman, and well thought on, therefore take heed what guests you receive.
 Receive,” says he, “no swaggering companions.”
 There comes none here.
 You would bless you to hear what he said.
 No, I’ll no swagg’rers.

 **FAL.**
-==32==He’s no swagg’rer, hostess, a tame cheater, i’ faith, you may stroke him as gently as a puppy greyhound.
+==32==He’s no swagg’rer, hostess, a tame cheater, i’faith, you may stroke him as gently as a puppy greyhound.
 He’ll not swagger with a Barbary hen, if her feathers turn back in any show of resistance.
 Call him up, drawer.

 *Exit Francis.*